 Reasons why companies offer unlimited PTO

-If you’ve considered offering unlimited PTO, you’re probably well aware of the advantages.
-Beyond enhancing your benefits package to attract employees, unlimited PTO:
+If you’ve considered offering an unlimited plan, you’re probably well aware of the advantages.
+Beyond enhancing your benefits package to attract employees, it also:

 - Frees up internal resources to track PTO use;